hm6280804/simple-Authentication/README.md

      - Inner Page: Navigates to a protected inner page accessible only to authenticated users.
      - Logout: Logs the user out of the application, ending their session.

-## Technology Used
+Technology Used

-- **Laravel:** The PHP framework used to build the authentication system.
+- Laravel: The PHP framework used to build the authentication system.
-- **Bootstrap:** For responsive and elegant UI design.
+- Bootstrap: For responsive and elegant UI design.

----

-Feel free to customize this description further to fit your specific project details and preferences.